Anomaly Detection in Collider Physics via Factorized Observables: Shuffled Features for Factorized Objects in the LHC Olympics

 \section{Shuffled Features for Factorized Objects in the LHC Olympics}

-As noted in the main text, the $f_S = 0$ learned model did not converge to a constant function, unlike the prediction from the conditional expectation in \Eq{eq:cond_exp}.
+As noted in the main text, the $f_S = 0$ learned model did not converge to a constant function, unlike the prediction from the conditional expectation in Eq.
+(6) in the main text.
 This implies that there is some non-factorized dependence in our realistic case study that is being learned and exploited by the model.

-To demonstrate an idealized use case, we construct a dataset that follows \Eq{eq:factorized2} exactly to check that it has the expected $f_S \to 0$ behavior.
+To demonstrate an idealized use case, we construct a dataset that follows Eq.
+(3) in the main text exactly to check that it has the expected $f_S \to 0$ behavior.
 For the signal and background separately, we create joint distributions as the product of its marginals:

 We call these ``shuffled'' datasets, since they correspond to independently drawing $p_T$ and substructure variables without replacement.
 To create the full dataset with $N$ data points drawn from the factorized joint distribution,